adrizein/json-template/README.md

-# jsontemplate
+# json-template
-Python module for defining templates JSON files which can be used to validate their Python equivalents (obtained with `json.load` for example) and cast them into type-consistent dictionaries.
+**json-template** is a Python module for defining templates of JSON files.
+These templates can be used to validate the Python equivalent of a JSON file (obtained with `json.load` for example) and cast them into type-enforced dictionaries.

 ## Introduction
-The goal of jsontemplate is to allow developers to define JSON templates in Python in a simple and elegant manner.
+The goal of `jsontemplate` is to allow developers to define JSON templates in Python in a simple and elegant manner.

 The most obvious use case of this module is to check and enforce the types of a config file written in JSON instead of just using `json.load` and casting every value within the concerned submodules.
 This module allows for a more explicit and centralized way of controlling the types of the configuration values for a Python project.

-The Python 3 port of this package is available on the python3 branch.
+The Python 3 port of this package is available on the `python3` branch.

 ## Features
 Here a the most important features of jsontemplate: